 In a recent TikTok video by @gracie_norton, we learned that the buzzy sleepy girl mocktail is made by combining three simple ingredients: magnesium, tart cherry juice, and a splash of soda.
 And frankly, we’re the least bit surprised by the recipe designed for getting better sleep.

 If you’re new to Well+Good, we’ve covered the sleep-enhancing benefits of magnesium and tart cherry juice countless times.
 That’s to say, they’re two of our all-time, sleep-expert-approved ingredients for counting less sheep and catching more Zs that actually works.
-So naturally, when we saw this sleepy girl mocktail pop into our feeds, we were instantly intrigued—as the combination of this trio of ingredients makes total sense, especially on paper.
+So naturally, when we saw this sleepy girl mocktail pop into our feeds, we were instantly intrigued—as the combination of this trio of ingredients makes total sense, and especially on paper, it should be one of the best drinks for sleep.

 To make it, Norton combines one teaspoon of Moon Juice’s Magnesium-Om and one cup of Lakewood Organic Tart Cherry Juice in a glass.
 She mixes the two ingredients using a handheld frother (like this one available on Amazon for $12).
 Then, she transfers it into a square wine glass filled with ice (for aesthetic purposes, of course) and tops it off with a splash of OLIPOP’s Lemon Lime Soda.
 The result is a fizzy, vibrantly-colored drink that’s said to help you achieve some of the best sleep yet.